kennykguo/ostep-resources/homework/threads-cv/README.md

 equal to one), and `-p` and `-c` set how many producers and consumers there are, respectively.

-What is more interesting are the two sleep strings, one for producers, and one for consumers.
+What is more interesting are the two  s, one for producers, and one for consumers.
 These flags allow you to make each thread sleep at certain points in an execution and thus switch to other threads; doing so allows you to play with each solution and perhaps pinpoint specific problems or study